ARTICLE ON CLIMATE CHANGE IN TANZANIA

 Tourism

 Tourism has close connections to the environment and is considered a highly climate-sensitive sector.
-Climate variability determines the length and quality of tourism seasons and thus plays a significant role in destination choice and tourist spending.
-The climate also has an essential influence on environmental conditions that can deter tourists, including infectious diseases, wildfires, insects or waterborne pests, and extreme events such as tropical cyclones.
+Climate variability affects the duration and quality of tourism seasons, thereby significantly influencing destination choice and tourist spending.
+The climate also has a substantial influence on environmental conditions that can deter tourists, including infectious diseases, wildfires, insects, or waterborne pests, and extreme events such as tropical cyclones.
 The sector is already being impacted by climate change.
-The manifestations of climate change are highly relevant for tourism destinations and tourists alike.
+The manifestations of climate change are highly relevant to both tourism destinations and tourists.
 For instance, Mountain Kilimanjaro has lost 80% of its ice cover between 1912 and 2000

-Apart from the impacts of the rise of sea levels, which have destroyed cultural, historical, archaeological, and heritage sites along coastal areas in the country, heat stress and drought have also caused massive wildlife deaths in the northern tourist zone.
+Apart from the impacts of rising sea levels, which have destroyed cultural, historical, archaeological, and heritage sites along the country’s coastal areas, heat stress and drought have also caused massive wildlife deaths in the northern tourist zone.
 Destruction of infrastructure, such as roads and bridges, is devastating.
 Road maintenance becomes particularly difficult and expensive during prolonged heavy rains in many parts of the country.
-For example, the 2006 El Niño rains left many park roads impassable for a long period, and resulted in reduced tourist visits and loss of revenue
+For example, the 2006 El Niño rains left many park roads impassable for an extended period, resulting in a decline in tourist visits and a loss of revenue.

 Decrease ice coverage at Mount Kilimanjaro as the effect of climate change

-Furthermore, climate change impacts the livestock sector, industrial sector, fishing sector, infrastructures and transport sector, human settlement, land use and planning and education sector of which these sectors are essential for development, employment opportunities and back born of the economy.
+Furthermore, climate change impacts the livestock sector, industrial sector, fishing sector, infrastructure and transport sector, human settlement, land use and planning and education sector, which are essential for development, employment opportunities and the backbone of the economy.

 CLIMATE CHANGE INITIATIVES IN TANZANIA

 In addressing climate change at the national and local levels, various initiatives and programs have been undertaken in Tanzania in the context of UNFCCC and its Kyoto Protocol.
 Implementing the UNFCCC and the Kyoto Protocol is further supported by the environment enabling it, including the National Environment Policy (1997) and the EMA.
-Not only that, but private sectors and private organizations have also played an advantageous part in addressing climate change in Tanzania.
-Furthermore, climate change adaptation strategy and climate change-related programs in the country, including REDD and REDD+ projects, are among the climate change mitigation, adaptation, and coping strategies initiatives.
+Not only that, but the private sector and organisations have also played a significant role in addressing climate change in Tanzania.
+Furthermore, the country’s climate change adaptation strategy and climate change-related programs, including REDD and REDD+ projects, are among the initiatives for climate change mitigation, adaptation, and coping strategies.

 MITIGATION, ADAPTATION AND COPING MEASURES TO CLIMATE CHANGE IN TANZANIA

 It is evident that climate change is happening and will continue to ravage sectors and our livelihoods.
 Various studies have revealed that people from different areas have been mitigating, adapting and/or coping with it to make lives go on.
-Tanzania also communities mitigate, adapt, and cope with climate change in various ways to a small extent due to poor awareness of climate change.
-Typically, the following are some of the measures taken and suggested for mitigating, adapting, and coping with climate change.
+Tanzania also helps communities mitigate, adapt to, and cope with climate change to a limited extent, mainly due to limited awareness of climate change.
+Typically, the following measures are taken and suggested for mitigating, adapting to, and coping with climate change.

 Mitigation measures for climate change